na-na-hi/renget/archive/co-big-list-of-sites.md

-libredirect.github.io - List of alternative frontends for popular websites mega.nz - Cloud storage, a very popular way for /co/ to share cartoons with one another my90stv.com - 90s tv simulator that lines up YouTube videos of shows and commercials to simulate watching random tv channels rwbyg.com - Site companion for /rwbyg/
+libredirect.github.io - List of alternative frontends for popular websites mega.nz - Cloud storage, a very popular way for /co/ to share cartoons with one another my90stv.com - 90s tv simulator that lines up YouTube videos of shows and commercials to simulate watching random tv channels neocities.org - Web hosting with a community similar to Geocities, has a lot of ca rwbyg.com - Site companion for /rwbyg/

 #### Special Thanks